ianvcaldas/science-hurricane/readme.md

 This is a bad grad school-themed rock n'roll love ballad.

-It is also a computer program that does a population genetics simulation.
-It tracks and plots the fate of a new mutation favoured by natural selection.
-It's written in the Rockstar programming language; to see the output, you can run the song in [the Rockstar online interpreter](https://codewithrockstar.com/online).
+It is also a computer program written in [Rockstar](https://codewithrockstar.com).
+It simulates adaptive evolution, tracking the fate of a mutation favoured by natural selection and plotting its frequency in the population through time.
+Paste the song in [the Rockstar online interpreter](https://codewithrockstar.com/online) to see it in action.

 ```
 (Science Hurricane)